complex-components/cup/README.md

 4. Should be installable & usable via npm (commonjs)
 5. Team sizes should ideally be between 1 and 3 persons
 ```

+In addition there is a set of secret conditions that will give teams additional points.

+A winner will be selected by mentors and prizes will be magnificent! :medal: :sparkles:

+~ The Complex Components Consortium